vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 - Password: oharastream

 The installation will be starting automatically if this is your first time log in to the system.
-This step will take some time to complete as it need to download all Ohara docker images.
+This step will take some time to complete as it needs to download all Ohara docker images.

   .. figure:: images/vm_ohara_install_1.png